 Another myth is that bringing up a prenuptial agreement will ruin the relationship.
 In many cases, both parties walk away satisfied with the agreement, and it strengthens their relationship.
 It says we are willing to talk about the tough stuff and be honest about what we want.

-In the end, a good prenup will take into account both partners needs and ensure both are taken care of should the relationship end for any reason.
+In the end, a good prenup will take into account both the partner’s needs and ensure both are taken care of should the relationship end for any reason.
 The best course of action is to find a compassionate and understanding law firm that will walk you through the process, make clear the purpose of a prenup, and help you come to an agreement that best suits everyone.

 Engaging with an attorney to protect your family is never an easy step.
 Whether you need to protect your family from the unthinkable or restructure your family through collaborative divorce, we’re here to help.
 When you’re ready to schedule a consultation with Michelle Ogborne, please visit the scheduling page to get started.